China–United Kingdom relations: 1949–1999

 Following recognition on 6 January 1950, the UK posted a chargé d'affaires in Beijing, expecting swift ambassadorial exchange.
 However, the PRC insisted on conditions concerning the Chinese seat at the United Nations and the handling of Nationalist-held foreign assets.

 Meanwhile, British commercial interests began adapting to the new reality.
 In 1950, a consortium of British businesses formed the Group of 48 (now the China-Britain Business Council) to facilitate trade with the PRC.
 This effort was further institutionalised with the formation of the Sino-British Trade Committee in 1954.

 Military interactions between the two countries also occurred indirectly during the Korean War.
 British Commonwealth Forces engaged in several key battles against Chinese forces, including the defence of Hill 282 at Pakchon in 1950, clashes at the Imjin River in 1951, and successful engagements at Kapyong, Maryang San, and Yong Dong in 1953.

 In a diplomatic breakthrough, a British Labour Party delegation led by Clement Attlee visited China in 1954 at the invitation of PRC Premier Zhou Enlai.
 Attlee became the first high-ranking western politician to meet CCP Chairman Mao Zedong.
 That same year, the Geneva Conference paved the way for mutual diplomatic presence: the PRC agreed to post a chargé d’affaires in London, reopen the British office in Shanghai, and issue exit visas for British nationals detained since 1951.
+The PRC and the UK established diplomatic relations on 17 June 1954.
 In 1961, the UK began to vote in the General Assembly for PRC membership of the United Nations.
 It had abstained on votes since 1950.

 During the Suez Crisis in 1956, China condemned the UK and France and made strong statements in support of Egypt.

 Bilateral relations soured during China's Cultural Revolution.
 In June 1967, Red Guards attacked British diplomats in Beijing, and PRC authorities offered no condemnation.